Money-Lens/Money-Lens-App/readme.md

 ### Test Account for Sign ins

-For the Money Lens app:

-user: ginelletemull@gmail.com

-password: test123

-For Plaid account connection:
+For Plaid account connection - ** When using production environment **:

 user: user_good